 APPA is pursuing every avenue to help increase the supply of distribution transformers.
 In May 2022, APPA and NRECA asked DOE Secretary Jennifer Granholm to temporarily waive the energy conservation standard for distribution transformers.
 APPA and NRECA believe that this could help manufacturers increase production.
 Unfortunately, DOE denied this request.
 In October 2022, APPA and NRECA also urged DOE to prioritize funding it received in the Inflation Reduction Act for DPA-related activities, to be directed specifically toward distribution transformers.
-DOE has not yet formally responded.
+DOE responded to the letter in June 2023 restating its assessment of the causes of the supply chain constraint and the need for Congress to appropriate money for it to address the issue under the DPA.